arcus/education_modules/database_normalization/database_normalization.md

 narrator: US English Female
 title: Database Normalization
 comment: Learn about the concept of normalization and why it's important for organizing complicated data in relational databases.
 long_description: Usually, data in a relational database like SQL is organized into multiple interrelated tables with as little data repetition as possible.
-This module teaches underlying data considerations and explains how data is organized in SQL by introducing the concepts of one-to-many data relationships and normalization.
+This concept can be useful to apply in other areas as well, such as organizing data in .csvs or in data frames in R or Python.
+This module teaches underlying data considerations and explains how data can be efficiently organized by introducing the concepts of one-to-many data relationships and normalization.
 estimated_time: 40 minutes

 @learning_objectives